Concerns over US terror threats rising as Taliban hold grows

 “The Taliban has lots of reasons to honor their agreement with the United States and keep al-Qaida at bay.
 And our mission now is to put ourselves in a position where we can monitor and verify that that commitment,” he said.

-During the briefing with members of the House, Republican leader Kevin McCarthy became furious after the administration officials would not confirm that President Ashraf Ghani had left the country, according to a person who participated in the meeting.
+U.S. national security officials also briefed House members and tensions ran high.
+Republican leader Kevin McCarthy became furious after the administration officials would not confirm that President Ashraf Ghani had left the country, according to a person who participated in the meeting.

 “Why are we doing this now?”
 McCarthy asked.